-All of the deferred income tax for the three months and nine months ended December 31, 2010 and December 31, 2009 relates to origination and reversal of temporary differences.
+Entire deferred income tax for the three months ended June 30, 2011 and June 30, 2010 relates to origination and reversal of temporary differences.

-For the three months and nine months ended December 31, 2010, a reversal of deferred tax liability of \$1 million relating to an available-for-sale financial asset has been recognized in other comprehensive income.
+For the three months ended June 30, 2011 and June 30, 2010 a reversal of a deferred tax liability of less than \$1 million and \$1 million, respectively, relating to an available-for-sale financial asset has been recognized in other comprehensive income.